Military Women's Memorial: Description of the memorial

-Post-construction finances of the Women in Military Service for America Memorial
+Post-construction finances

 Vaught later admitted that the memorial foundation had been naive about how difficult it would be to raise the funds needed to construct the Women in Military Service for America Memorial and endow its operation and maintenance fund.

 To raise additional funds, the foundation signed a first-of-its-kind agreement with the U.S. Mint in November 1995.
 About 38,000 of the coins remained unsold.
 Using a line of credit from a major bank, WMSAMF purchased the outstanding 38,000 coins and began selling them for $35 for proof coins and $32 for uncirculated coins — the same price for which the Mint sold them.
 This would generate $380,000 in revenues.
 However, WMSAMF added a $6 processing fee, intended to raise another $250,000 for the memorial.
 By October 15, 1997, total coin sales had generated $3 million for the memorial.

 By September 1997, however, the foundation still needed $12 million to complete the memorial and endow its operating and maintenance fund.
 That included a $2.5 million shortfall in construction funds.
 Foundation officials blamed a lack of interest from the defense industry, lack of access to military records (which would have enabled it to reach out to the estimated 1.2 million living women veterans), procrastination by donors, a lack of nationwide press attention, and indifference to the contributions of women for the lack of donations.
 Corporate support was especially lacking: Aside from the $1 million donation from AT&T and the $300,000 donation by General Motors, the next largest corporate donation was $50,000 (and only two companies gave at that level).
 The inability to reach out to female veterans was a major issue.
 The foundation had hoped that 500,000 veterans would contribute $25 each to the memorial's construction, but lack of outreach meant that only 200,000 had done so.
 Vaught also blamed lack of interest from the 230,000 women currently serving in the active duty and reserve armed forces.
 State donations were also low.
 Eight states (Hawaii, Idaho, Kansas, Mississippi, New Mexico, North Dakota, Utah and Wyoming) did not donate to the memorial by dedication day.
 Contribution levels from the states were relatively low, ranging from $60,000 from New York to just $1,750 from Colorado.